-The cup and handle occurs on small time frames like a one-minute chart, and on large time frames like daily, weekly and monthly charts.
+The cup and handle occur in a small time frame like a one-minute chart, and on large time frames like daily, weekly and monthly charts.
 It occurs when there is a price wave down, followed by a stabilizing period, followed by a rally of approximately equal size to the prior decline.
-This creates a U-shape, or cup.
+It creates a U-shape, or a cup.
 The price then moves sideways or drifts downward within a channel.
-This forms the handle.
+It forms the handle.
 The handle may also take the form of a triangle.

 The handle needs to be smaller than the cup.
 The handle should not drop into the lower half of the cup and ideally should stay in the upper third.
 For example, if a cup forms between $99 and $100, the handle should form between $100 and $99.50, and ideally between $100 and $99.65.
 If the handle is too deep, erasing most of the gains of the cup, then avoid trading the pattern.

 A cup and handle may be a reversal or continuation pattern.
 A reversal pattern occurs when the price is in a long-term downtrend, then forms a cup and handle that reverses the trend and the price starts rising.
 A continuation pattern occurs during an uptrend.
 The price is rising, forms a cup and handle, and then continues rising.

 Wait for a handle form.
 The handle often takes the form of a sideways or descending channel or a triangle.
 Buy when the price breaks above the top of the channel or triangle.
 When the price moves out of the handle, the pattern is considered complete, and the price is expected to rise.

 While price is expected to rise, that doesn't mean it will.
 The price could rise a little and then fall, it could move sideways, or it could fall right after entry.
 For this reason, a stop loss is needed.

 03Setting a Stop Loss